elearning-ostfalia/moodle-responsedownload/README.md

 #### Installation
-* Add the plugin folder ‘proformasubmexport’ under ‘mod/quiz/report’.
+* Add the plugin folder responsedownload under ‘mod/quiz/report’.

 The download form will be available as a quiz report.